In this article

 The most common characteristics of zombie companies is a substantial amount of debt relative to equity and an inability to repay these debts.
 We set up the Finbox Stock Screener with three simple metrics to help identify such companies:

 This screen provides us with an initial list of potential zombie companies.
 However, any company can go through a short difficult period, especially due to an unforeseen crisis, such as the coronavirus outbreak.
-To further narrow down the list, we can use the Finbox add-on to identify companies with an interest coverage ratio lower than one (1) for three consecutive years.
-You can follow these 3 simple steps:
+To further narrow down the list, we can identify companies with an interest coverage ratio lower than one (1) for three consecutive years.
+Below is a video tutorial of the process:

 Zombie Companies Performance